Mahdi-Torabi-Biomedical-Engineer/EEG-CNN/README.md

 ## Files in the Repository

-- `EEGClassification.py`: Main code file for data loading, preprocessing, and model training.
+- `EEG.py`: Main code file for data loading, preprocessing, and model training.
-- `utils.py`: Contains helper functions for dataset download and data processing.
 - `images/`: Directory containing visual assets for use in this README.

 ## How to Run